mmo779/morris/about.markdown

 ---
 Morris Technology Services and Repair is locally owned business based out of Valera.
 We're striving to provide the best repair and customer service possible.
-We offer custom computer builds for office use, production, or gaming.
+We offer custom computer builds for office use, production, and/or gaming.

 <link href="https://fonts.googleapis.com/css2?family=Roboto:wght@400;700&display=swap" rel="stylesheet">